James Nelson Barker: Later life

 After his term as mayor had ended, he continued to write.
 Superstition; or, The Fanatic Father (1824), is a tragedy, produced at the Chestnut Street Theatre in 1824 with Mary Ann Duff as Mary.
 According to historian Arthur Hobson Quinn, the plot revolves around "Puritan refugee Goff, issuing from his solitude to lead the villagers to victory against the Indians.
 With this theme he interwove that of the intolerance of the New England Puritans and their persecution for witchcraft."
 His play, How to Try a Lover, was written in 1817, but was not produced until 1836 as The Court of Love.
 It was premiered in Philadelphia on March 26, 1836, at the Arch Street Theatre.
 It is a dramatic adaptation of the French picaresque novel, La folie espagnole, by Pigault-Lebrun (1753–1835).
 Barker wrote, "It was the only drama I have written with which I was satisfied."
 However, Barker felt he could better serve society as a politician than a dramatist.
 He was unable to combine his political and literary roles, which led to him seeing himself as primarily a politician and an author second.
 He turned his focus from writing plays to writing political tracts, commemorative poems and local history between 1818 and 1858.
-His non-fiction works include A Sketch of Primitive Settlements on Delaware River (1827) and contributions to the columns of many democratic journals during the Bank War and Panic, from 1832 to 1836 which were highly valued.
+His non-fiction works include A Sketch of Primitive Settlements on Delaware River (1827) and contributions to the columns of many Democratic journals during the Bank War and Panic, from 1832 to 1836 which were highly valued.
 In addition to writing, from 1829 to 1838, Barker was the collector of the port of Philadelphia, and from 1841 to 1858, he was the assistant comptroller of the U.S. Treasury.
 He was involved in the presidential campaigns for both Jackson and Van Buren during the 1820s and 1830s.
 He died in 1858 of pneumonia in Washington, D.C.
+He was interred at Laurel Hill Cemetery in Philadelphia.